mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-20-Identity-Lifecycle-Automation-with-PowerShell/README.md

 Automation does not remove the need for approval, review, or governance.
 It helps execute approved changes consistently.

+---

 ## Lessons Learned

-- IAM automation should be built in phases instead of one large script.
+- IAM automation should be built in phases instead of one large script
-- CSV input files make repeatable user provisioning easier to document and validate.
+- CSV input files make repeatable user provisioning easier to document and validate
-- Automation should verify that target OUs and groups exist before making changes.
+- Automation should verify that target OUs and groups exist before making changes
-- Joiner workflows should create accounts and assign correct access.
+- Joiner workflows should create accounts and assign correct access
-- Mover workflows should update both identity attributes and access.
+- Mover workflows should update both identity attributes and access
-- Leaver workflows should disable accounts and remove access.
+- Leaver workflows should disable accounts and remove access
-- Output files are important because automation should leave evidence.
+- Output files are important because automation should leave evidence
-- PowerShell syntax matters, especially when using AD cmdlets and filters.
+- PowerShell syntax matters, especially when using AD cmdlets and filters
-- A successful script is not enough; the resulting AD state must be validated.
+- A successful script is not enough; the resulting AD state must be validated

+---

 ## Security Considerations